 Green Bin

-The City of Brantford is launching a NEW green bin program beginning Wednesday, November 1, 2023.
-Residents are asked to separate organic waste from their regular garbage.
+The City of Brantford has launched a new Green Bin program where residents are asked to separate household organic waste from their regular garbage.
 Green Bin collection will take place with weekly scheduled collection in your area.
 The bin must be placed at the curb before 7 a.m. on your day of collection.

 In order to extend the life of the Mohawk Street Landfill, we need to reduce the amount of waste that ends up at the landfill.
 Existing programs such as Recycling and Yard Waste only divert 34% of our waste.
 To reach the City’s ultimate goal of Zero Waste, we need to increase waste diversion to 70% by 2050.
 By participating in a Green Bin Program, household organic waste will not only be diverted to an organics processing facility where it will be made into nutrient-rich compost, it will also reduce greenhouse gas emissions from the landfill.